-In Life Insurance, Omnichannel Has Become a Competitive Necessity
+In Life Insurance, Omnichannel is a Competitive Necessity

 Designing omnichannel consumer experiences is a Herculean challenge that life insurance carriers must meet head-on if they intend to thrive in our digital era.